 A. Practice.
 Review some questions for each concept and then check your work and answers against some corrected questions.

-Use the list of concepts and processes and build a memory aid from scratch.
-Consider what you will need/want to have on the 81/2 x 11 in. sheet.
+Go through the list of concepts and processes and build a memory aid from scratch.
+Do some practice questions using the memory aid to see what might need to be added and to get used to finding information on it.